0xcafed00d/tac08/README.md

 ## How do I build tac08

+### Windows

+A Visual Studio 2017 solution is provided in the tac08\win-tac08 directory.
+A copy of Visual Studio 2017 Community with C++ components installed is sufficient to build tac08.

+A copy of the libSDL2 header files, libraries and DLLs are included with the solution and do not need to be downloaded separately.

+Simply open the solution file (tac08\win-tac08\win-tac08.sln) with VS2017, and select Build Solution.
+Binaries will be place in either the Release or Debug directories, depending on which build mode is selected.

+### Linux & Mac

-A makefile is supplied that will build tac08 for linux systems.
-It has been tested on Ubuntu 16.04 & 18.04, Rasbian on a Raspberry Pi 3, and a Crostini hosted debian install on a chromebook.
-It will probably work with little modification on a Apple Mac too, but I am not able to test that.
+A makefile is supplied that will build tac08 for linux systems & Mac OSX.
+It has been tested on Ubuntu 16.04 & 18.04, Rasbian on a Raspberry Pi 3, a Crostini hosted debian install on a chromebook, and a Mac.

 Build scripts for other environments are not currently provided (because I have not written them yet :-). tac08 is written in standard c++11.
 The lua interpreter is a version of lua 5.2 modified to support the syntax changes Pico-8 requires, while the lua interpreter is written in C, the modifications require it to be compiled as C++.
 This modification was performed by Sam Hocevar https://github.com/samhocevar/z8lua